harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/security.rst

 The :ref:`btc-relay` has less blocks stored than defined as the ``STABLE_BITCOIN_CONFIRMATIONS``.

-This is the initial state of the BTC-Parachain.
-After more than the ``STABLE_BITCOIN_CONFIRMATIONS`` BTC blocks have been stored in BTC-Relay, the BTC Parachain cannot decide if or not it is behind in terms of Bitcoin blocks since we make no assumption about the frequency of BTC blocks being produced.
+This is the initial state of the BTC-Bridge.
+After more than the ``STABLE_BITCOIN_CONFIRMATIONS`` BTC blocks have been stored in BTC-Relay, the BTC Bridge cannot decide if or not it is behind in terms of Bitcoin blocks since we make no assumption about the frequency of BTC blocks being produced.

 **Error code:** ``BTC_RELAY_OFFLINE``